NTU-Advanced-Compiler/ntu-ac-hw2/README.md

 ## Overview

-In this homework, you will implement the semi-pruned SSA construction algorithm for the Bril inter- mediate representation (IR).
+In this homework, you will implement the semi-pruned SSA construction algorithm for the Bril intermediate representation (IR).
 The goal is to transform a given non-SSA Bril program into its SSA form with considering the optimization of eliminating redundant ϕ-functions.
 You will work through several modular components, each building upon the previous to achieve the final SSA-form program.

 ## Prerequisites

-- Python 3.6+
+- Python 3.7+
 - Bril toolchain

 ## Getting Started